JasonP01/Mindustry-Balancing/README.md

 3. Then find your branch that was created and commit to that and you are done.

-All branches are updated to match Anuke's repository once an hour, any conflicts will be overwritten!
+All branches are updated to match Anuke's repository once every 30 minutes, any conflicts will be overwritten!
+*workflow is wip it may not work*

 # Rules

 1. You may NEVER commit to the master branch

-2. You may not commit to another user's branchs
+2. You may not commit to another user's branch(s) without their consent

 3. You may not produce anything against the Mindustry discord's rules

 4. You may not rename a branch, the first half MUST be a github username and is automatically put there

-5. You may not create your own branches manually, you may only create a branch through the action
+5. You may not create your own branches manually, you may only create a branch through the action - The branch will be deleted

 ## Punishments